wmjpillow/FlamePerceptionAPP/README.md

-# FlameDetectionAPP using TensorFlow Object Detection API, ML Engine, and Swift
+# FlameDetectionAPP For Fire Protection Department in WPI

 Reference: